sklintyg/frontend/README.md

 A Deployment has been created in tintyg for devtest.
 It will automatically deploy on image-changes.
 When running the make command, a new runtime image with Webcert-frontend will built and automatically deployed.

+## Source-to-image

+More information can be found here: https://github.com/openshift/source-to-image

+To build it locally: `docker build -t s2i-frontend-builder:latest .` To build it on openshift: `make`

+To use it locally: `s2i build . s2i-frontend-builder:latest webcert-frontend:latest --loglevel 3` (you can skip the --loglevel or even change it to '5' for more loginfo)
+To use it on openshift: Run the pipeline

 ## Running storybook

 Storybook can be used to develop and test components within the common package.
 Storybook will hot-reload changes in common.